-Wivey Action on Climate & Environment are screening In Our Hands on Tuesday, 25th September 2018 at Wiveliscombe Primary School hall, followed by a Q&A with the producer Holly Black.
+Wivey Action on Climate & Environment showed In Our Hands, a new feature length documentary commissioned by the Land Workers’ Alliance, on 25th September 2018 at Wiveliscombe Primary School hall to about 45 people.

 An international team of scientists has shown that even if the carbon emission reductions called for in the Paris Agreement are met, there is a risk of our planet entering what the scientists call “Hothouse Earth” conditions.